jdittrich/userNeedResearchBook/text/allURBook.md

 ####  Getting it into the computer

-When I added my supplements to the notes and sketches I usually type them in a Word document.
+When I added my supplements to the notes and sketches I usually type them in a wordprocessor document.
 In addition, I scan my notes, so I can easily cut and paste my sketches into the document.

-When transcribing the document, I take care that each line in the digital transcript has only one finding in it and not several, so that I don't tie two separate findings together.
+When transcribing the note, I take care that each line in the digital transcript has only one finding in it and not several, so that I don't tie two separate findings together.
 Make sure that the data you write down is meaningful on its own and is not just a single word or a